face-hh/wattesigma/README.md

 2. Open the project in Godot Engine.

 3. Configure CEF:
-   - Download the `cef_artifacts.zip` file off the [Releases](https://github.com/face-hh/wattesigma/releases) of this repo.
+   - Download the `cef_artifacts` file off the [Releases](https://github.com/Lecrapouille/gdcef/releases/tag/v0.12.1-godot4) from the `gdcef` repository.
    - Extract the contents to the project root.
+You should have the folders `cef_artifacts, Website, Assets, Shaders, ...`

 4. Run the project from the Godot editor or export it for your target platform.